CloudGlance - Document Intelligence Platform

 Users start with a clear overview and move into deeper layers only when they choose to.

-Designed for senior users
+Designed for experienced professionals

 Clear labels, comfortable spacing, and no hidden interactions.